 CV / Scientific Career

-Research interestsI am interested in understanding the diversity, functioning and ecosystem processes of microbial communities (bacteria, protists, phage) in natural and engineered ecosystems (e.g. lakes, rivers, aquifers, soils, wastewater treatment plants).
+Research interestsI am interested in understanding the diversity and functioning of microbial communities (bacteria, protists, phage/virus, predatory bacteria) in natural and engineered ecosystems (e.g. lakes, rivers, aquifers, soils, wastewater treatment plants, urban environments, animals).

 My research addresses amongst others

 (i) the response of microbial communities and functions to environmental change and human activities,

 (ii) the interactions within and between different trophic levels (bacteria, eukaryotic (micro)organisms, phages, predatory bacteria),

 (iii) the evaluation of ecological and evolutionary theories in microbial ecology.